九色视频

 Eine Person macht Notizen mit einem digitalen Stift auf einem Grafiktablet, daneben ein Notebook.
 Eine Person macht Notizen mit einem digitalen Stift auf einem Grafiktablet, daneben ein Notebook.
 Eine Person macht Notizen mit einem digitalen Stift auf einem Grafiktablet, daneben ein Notebook. © Yatsusimnetcojp / Pixabay.com

-The EULiST network's online seminars offer inspiration for innovative teaching and learning formats directly from practice.
-Every last Wednesday of the month, teachers from European partner universities share their experiences and offer the opportunity for virtual exchange.
+The EULiST network's online events offer inspiration for innovative teaching and learning formats directly from practice.
+Teachers from European partner universities share their experiences and offer the opportunity for virtual exchange.

 Join in and gain new perspectives for your teaching!